dwallet-labs/dwallet-network/crates/sui-light-client/README.md

-This crate contains a Command Line Interface light client for Sui.
+This crate contains a Command Line Interface light client for to control dWallets from SUI.

 # What is a light client?